duban0909/services-gRPC/README.md

-- execute the next command
+- To run the application run the following command
 ```
 docker-compose up
 ```